EphremG/Material/README.md

 This time we can imagine that IDOR vulnerability also leads to data loss and account takeover as well.

 # Where does IDOR exist
-IDOR exists in many places, howeverm the most common places are
+IDOR exists in many places, however the most common places are
     1. Get request
     2. Login page
     3. View data